 Road Traffic Victims

-You often hear road traffic incidents described as “accidents,” but not all of them are.
-Many are the result of crimes — such as dangerous driving or driving under the influence of alcohol or drugs.
-When someone breaks the law and causes harm, it’s not an accident.
-It’s a crime.
+Many road traffic incidents are the result of criminal offences such as dangerous driving or driving under the influence of alcohol or drugs.
+When someone intentionally breaks the law and causes harm, the consequences are not accidental, a crime has been committed.

 You may be dealing with challenges that others don’t always understand, such as: